 In a feature or a short film, that constructed dream is very auteur because there’s no outside agendas.
 It’s easier, let’s say, to have an identifiable author to this dream or film.
 But, how do you have that in a commercial?
 There’s a mixture.
 I’ve got a very particular way I like to shoot things.

 Then there’s humor, I guess.
 I enjoy subverting commercials as much as possible.
-There’s a part of me that likes to wonder if I can get away with this or that.
-Often, I’ll talk to directors and they don’t even put down an idea in the treatment because they’ve got a fake client in their head that’ll kill it, so they don’t put it in.
-If I have something that comes to me that I think would be great, I put it in, and then I’ll push for it and explain why it should be there.
-It’s pretty difficult.
-I’m quite uncompromising, in a way.
+There’s a part of me that likes to wonder if I can get away with this or that, but also the creatives are often pushing it too.
+I know sometimes directors won’t put down a great idea in the treatment because they’ve got an imaginary client in their head that’ll kill it, so they don’t put it in.
+If I have something that comes to me that I think would be great, I put it in, and then I’ll push for it and explain why it should be there, then it can always get killed after or adapted.
+But it’s how you check the border of limits.
+It can be pretty difficult.
 I’m also lucky that the first jobs I did were so creative and crazy, that I got hired for that.

 Did that uncompromising attitude make it more difficult to get jobs early on?